practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Haskell/README.md

 ```
 $ cabal install --lib vector
 ...  # this takes time!
-And warning is shown at the end:  "The presence of such an environment file is likely to confuse or break other tools..."
+A warning is shown at the end of the installation process:
+...  # "The presence of such an environment file is likely to confuse or break other tools..."
 $ cabal install --lib random  # install the random library
 ...
 $